Caparino/the_soycial_network/README.md

-# The Soycial Network
+# the soycial network

-A command-line tool that creates memes from LinkedIn posts by adding soyjak reactions and censoring personal information.
+A command-line tool that creates memes from LinkedIn posts by adding soyjak reactions while censoring personal information.

 ## Features
 - Screenshots LinkedIn embed posts